orra-dev/orra/docs/grounding.md

 # Domain Grounding

-Domain grounding helps ground Orra's planning system in a project's domain.
+Domain grounding helps ground Orra's execution planning system in a project's domain.
 A grounding spec provides real-world use cases of actions and their execution patterns, helping Orra generate more accurate and reliable execution plans.

 ## Quick Start